seah-minlong/tp/docs/UserGuide.md

    * `add r/volunteer h/30 n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a
      contact named `John Doe` with a `volunteer` role to the Address Book.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+   * `deletePerson 3` : Deletes the 3rd contact shown in the current list.

    * `clear` : Deletes all contacts.